 1. Star Trek Enterprise Building – Fuzhou

-Built by a Star Trek super fan (obviously!), this building houses the software company DragonNet and is modeled after the USS Enterprise – the USS Enterprise NCC-1701-E to be exact.
-The inside features 30-foot slides made of metal for quick access to the ground level, automatic sliding doors between rooms, and a huge replica of a T-Rex (wait…what?!).
+Built by a Star Trek super fan (obviously!), this building houses the tech company DragonNet and is modeled after the USS Enterprise – the USS Enterprise NCC-1701-E to be exact.
+The inside features 30-foot slides made of metal for quick access to the ground level, automatic sliding doors between rooms, and a huge replica of a T-Rex (wait…what?).

 - Total cost: $97 million

 2. The Piano House – Huainan

 This house located in Huainan, China is every music lovers dream.
-It was built by students studying architecture at Hefei University of Technology in 2007 and is currently being used by city planners as a showroom.
+It was built by students studying architecture in China at Hefei University of Technology in 2007 and is currently being used by city planners as a showroom.